VGanesh1798/web-dev-notes/css/layout.md

 # CSS Layout
+CSS is most advanced when it comes to building the layout of a page.
+The styling can make pages look really slick and smooth, or really buggy and poor to navigate.
+It is important to understand how CSS layouts work.

 ## Normal Flow
 In the box model, elements have a content area of certain width and height which is directly surrounded by padding.
 This padding is bounded by a border, which is then surrounded by a margin.
 An outline exists somewhere inside the margin, but is not part of the box model itself.